qri-io/rfcs/text/0017-define_dataset_creation.md

 Git carries the assumption that the data provided to it is the _source of truth_.
 Git's job is to version things, the user's job is to tell git _what to version_.

 Like git, Qri's jobs is to version things.
 However, Qri is _not_ a generic version control system.
 Instead Qri only makes versions of a predefined dataset model.
 This association narrows the number of use cases in which Qri will function, but  delivers the benefit of making Qri _semantically versioned_.
 Because Qri is programmed to understand the intent & uses of various components of the dataset model, Qri can compute many important values on the user's behalf.
-This "acting on a user's behalf" comes from a long line of data managment practices.
+This "acting on a user's behalf" comes from a long line of data management practices.
 When managing data there is often too much information for the user to feasibly review each row

 Through the use of transform scripts, the user has tools to extend & control how a dataset is computed.
 Qri knows to run the transform in the first place because datasets have exactly one designated place for putting a transform script.